astorDev/nist/websockets/dotnet/article/index.md

 > Learn how to implement WebSocket server endpoints using C# with ASP .NET Core 9 Minimal API.

 WebSockets are the simplest way to provide real-time communication between front-end and back-end apps.
-And it's absolutely possible to use `ASP .NET Core` for that style of communication.
-However, the Microsoft's  documentation for that technology seems poor and almost abandoned.
-In this article, I'm going to try fill the gap, giving you the jump start with WebSockets using the latest `.NET` stack.
+And it's surely possible to use `ASP .NET Core` for that communication style.
+However, Microsoft's documentation for that technology seems poor and almost abandoned.
+In this article, I will try to fill the gap, giving you the jump start with WebSockets using the latest `.NET` stack.

 > Or jump straight to the end for the [TLDR](#the-final-version)